 - Students need to be able to compare the structures (parts of the body) and functions (what the body parts do) of different animals and plants.
 With adult supervision, encourage your child to find pictures of different birds.
 Examine the structures of the birds such as their beak, feathers, feet, etc. Compare the different structures and what they do (function).
 Repeat this with animals such a fish and mammals. - Play a game with your child to distinguish between inherited traits (features that are pass on from parents to offspring such as hair color, eye color, and animal fur) and learned behaviors (behaviors that organisms exhibit after learning them such a dog playing fetch or humans reading and writing).
-During the game, each participant will list the most inherited traits they can think of.
+During the game, each participant has to list the most inherited traits they can think of.
 Then, participants will list all the learned behaviors they can think of.
 The winner is the participant with the most correct answers.

-Concepts within Unit #8 Link to TEKS Success Criteria for this Concept Students can Competencies that will be graded in this unit Concept #1: Structures and Functions of Organisms 5.13A Analyze structures and functions of different species that help them live and survive in a specific environment.
-Competency 8: Concept #2: Behavioral Traits of Organisms 5.13B Differentiate between instinctual behaviors and learned behaviors of organisms.
-Structures and Growth of Organisms
+Concepts within Unit #8 Link to TEKS Success Criteria for this Concept Students can Concept #1: Structures and Functions of Organisms 5.13A Analyze structures and functions of different species that help them live and survive in a specific environment.
+Concept #2: Behavioral Traits of Organisms 5.13B Differentiate between instinctual behaviors and learned behaviors of organisms.